Pijushgupta/aavoya-woocommerce-request-a-quote-vue/README.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Request a Quote Pro by Aavoya WooCommerce plugin enables your customers query for an estimate of a list of products they are interested.
+Aavoya Request a Quote WooCommerce plugin enables your customers query for an estimate of a list of products they are interested.
 Add Request a quote button on single products, Categories and Tags.
 Integrated Form.
 Forms can be used a stand-alone form.

 == Description ==
-Request a Quote Pro by Aavoya for woocommerce is a powerful plugin to hide products add to cart button and Price and let your customer/viewers request a custom quotation for product.
+Aavoya Request a Quote for woocommerce is a powerful plugin to hide products add to cart button and Price and let your customer/viewers request a custom quotation for product.

 if you sell products for which simple price label is not enough and want to communicate with your customer, a quotation plugin like this is the perfect solution for your WooCommerce site.

-Request a Quote Pro by Aavoya allows displaying an "Add to Quote" button on your product pages, posts and on normal pages.
+Aavoya Request a Quote allows displaying an "Add to Quote" button on your product pages, posts and on normal pages.
 Customer can open a form by clicking the "Add to Quote" button, fill the form and then submit the form.

 Then Admin or any other person in mailing list will receive an email with the quote request.
 Also you send confirmation email to the customer after he/she submit a quote request.